 Secondary uses may include small-scale commercial and essential public services such as educational institutions and health care facilities where appropriate.
-Intensity Residential density ranges between one unit per less than one acre and one unit per two acres requiring connections to public sewer and water.
+Density Residential density ranges between one dwelling unit per half acre to one dwelling unit per two acres which may require connections to public sewer and water.
 Density bonuses may be available if development is clustered according to conservation design principals to protect important natural landscapes and waterways, agricultural lands, fish and wildlife habitat and movement corridors, or if public facilities such as public access or trails are provided.